 Megan is a certified nurse practitioner who has worked her way through all levels of healthcare, in numerous settings ranging form outpatient primary care, inpatient behavioral health, hospital acute and critical care, and interventional pain management.
 The closure of Our Lady of Bellefonte Hospital opened a door to a new journey.
-After taking time to stay home with her youngest child, she initially completed extensive training in medical aesthetics and then, having seen the tremendous need in the community, completed an additional graduate degree through Northern Kentucky University as a psychiatric mental health nurse practitioner.
+After taking time to stay home with her youngest child, she initially completed extensive training in medical aesthetics and then, having seen the tremendous need in the community, completed an additional graduate degree through Northern Kentucky University and now proactices as a certified psychiatric mental health nurse practitioner.

 Joshua is a board-certified emergency medicine physician who on a daily basis sees the downstream untoward effects of environmental factors on the physical and mental health of people in the community.
 Recognizing the limitations of our current health system, he has developed an acute appreciation for lifestyle and preventive medicine as well as for novel treatments and care models to help people find relief.
 He graduated from Marshall University magna cum laude in 2010 and from Ohio University of Osteopathic Medicine in 2014.
 He went on to spend 4 years of dedicated training in emergency medicine at Lehigh Valley Health Network in Allentown and Bethlehem Pennsylvania, during which time he served on several committees for health policy, the board of directors for Pennsylvania ACEP, and published articles and a book chapter on health policy and social determinants of health.